Antisemitism: Old Prejudices in a Modern World

 Navigating the Complexities of Criticism and Hate

-Rabbi Yitzchak Schochet’s insight about how criticism of Israel can sometimes hide antisemitism resonates with my own experiences.
-It’s a delicate balance—distinguishing between valid critique and harmful bias is crucial.
-Conversations about the Israel-Hamas conflict often show how discussions can quickly turn from constructive dialogue to hostility.
+Rabbi Yitzchak Schochet has noted that criticism of Israel can sometimes blend into antisemitism, a sentiment that is evident in this case.
+It’s crucial to find a balance between valid critique and harmful bias.
+Discussions about the Israel-Hamas conflict often demonstrate how quickly constructive dialogue can turn into hostility.

 The Thin Line Between Activism and Antisemitism